rubenfiszel/master-thesis/src/rbpf.md

 ### Importance sampling

 The weights are computed through importance sampling.
 With importance sampling, each particle does not represent equally the distribution.
 Importance sampling enables to use sampling from another distribution to estimate properties from the target distribution of interest.
-In most cases, it can be used to focus sampling on a specific region.
-But in our case, it enables us to reweight particles based on their likelihood from the measurements.
+In most cases, it can be used to focus sampling on a specific region of the distribution.
+In our case, by choosing the right importance distribution (the dynamics of the model as we will see later), we can reweight particles based on the likelihood from the measurements ($p(\mathbf{y} | \mathbf{x})$.

 Importance sampling is based on the identity: